miouge/manga-java-tools/README.md

 Unpack : this module will be used to unpack images from original MANGA files ( .CBZ or .CBR or .PDF)
 - concerning CBR (rar 5 is not supported as we rely to com.github.junrar to uncompress such file)
-- customize the Config object {rootFolder}, {archiveFolder} and {originalImgFolder}
-- place .CBZ and/or .CBR and/or .PDF files into the archive folder
-- run Unpack.main()
-- a subfolder will be created for each manga file into the destination {originalImgFolder} using the pattern {Config.srcSubFolderFmt}

 Stat : will be used to walk along the images of unpacked content then output statistics about theirs sizes (min/max/average/standard deviation)
        can also be used to exclude images based on size consideration